JAlcocerT/JAlcocerT/content/blog/da-bk-product.md

 title: "Embracing Product Vision: Delivering Data Products"
 date: 2022-05-07T23:20:21+01:00
 draft: false
-tags: ["Outro"]
+tags: ["Outro","UX"]
 description: 'Data Product impact for D&A roles.
 The power of asking the right questions.'
 url: 'product-skills-for-data-analytics'
 ---

-How you can shape data products and address requirements?
+How can we shape data products and address requirements?

+**Intro**

 The [essential questions](#faq) to **collaborate with the product team** for successful data-driven projects, while maximizing impact.

-What does your client really need?
+The question is: What does your client really need?

 ![Cat product Meme](/blog_img/memes/features-vs-needs.png)

 If you understand [Pareto Principle](https://jalcocert.github.io/JAlcocerT/pareto-principle-for-data-analytics/) already...this will resonate.

+In the meantime, you can also be aware of interesting UX/User experience trends: https://github.com/uxreview/awesome-ux

 ## Product Vision for Data Analytics